 Pitt is committed to providing workforce development to meet the growing needs of the US space community, in terms of education and training for the next generation of space engineers and scientists.
 Many academic programs on campus already provide the opportunity to students for research on space topics, and formal space courses and programs are now in development.

-For example, the Swanson School of Engineering is developing two new academic programs in Space Engineering.
-One is a 10-credit Graduate Certificate, and the other is a 15-credit Undergraduate Minor.
-Each new program will build upon existing strengths of the various engineering degrees at Pitt to prepare graduates for the space workforce.
+For example, the Department of Electrical and Computer Engineering in the Swanson School of Engineering offers two academic programs in Space Engineering.
+One is a 10-credit Graduate Certificate, and the other is a 16-credit Undergraduate Minor.
+Each program builds upon existing strengths of the various engineering degrees at Pitt to prepare graduates for the space workforce with the breadth and depth of the engineering discipline augmented for the space domain.

-In support of both academic programs, five cross-listed (graduate and senior) courses are being offered annually, as of the 2024-25 academic year.
+In support of both academic programs, five cross-listed (graduate and senior) courses are offered annually.
 Each course provides students with critical background, knowledge, and skills needed in the space workforce and is open to a broad range of engineering and science students at Pitt.

 This course is a comprehensive overview of space engineering.
 Topics covered include the importance and applications of space, space environment, basics of orbital mechanics, spacecraft dynamics, systems engineering, control systems, and spacecraft subsystems (such as communication and data-handling subsystem, electrical power subsystem, environmental control and life-support subsystem, and structures), rocket propulsion, space operations, and space politics and economics.
-This course will include a lab session in and after Fall 2025, which focuses on simulations of spacecraft orbit control and attitude control.
+This course includes a lab session, which focuses upon simulations of spacecraft orbit control and attitude control.

 The focus of this course is the analysis, design, evaluation, and optimization of dependable computers and other complex systems for resilient operation in space and other harsh environments while supporting critical applications.
 Featuring a mix of theory and practice, novel methods in hardware, information, network, software, and time redundancy are studied and employed to mitigate threats and maximize reliability, availability, performability, and safety.